-- 2.1 An Emergency Treatment Card shall be on file for each public school student. - 2.1.1 The information on the Emergency Treatment Card shall be shared only on a need to know basis. - 2.1.2 The parent, guardian or Relative Caregiver or the student if 18 years or older, or an unaccompanied homeless youth (as defined by 42 USC 11434a) shall sign the Emergency Treatment Card to assure they understand the purpose of the form and acknowledge the accuracy of the information.
+- 2.1 An Emergency Treatment Card [shall be on file for each public school student. for each public school student shall be on file in the office of the school nurse.] - 2.1.1 The information on the Emergency Treatment Card shall be shared only on a need to know basis. [as related to the education and health needs of the student and consistent with state and federal laws.]

+2.1.2 The parent, guardian or Relative Caregiver or the student if 18 years or older, or an unaccompanied homeless youth (as defined by 42 USC 11434a) shall sign the Emergency Treatment Card to assure they understand the purpose of the form and acknowledge the accuracy of the information.